 - When you have back pain, avoid bed rest.
 This does not help and can make symptoms worse.
 Keep as active as you can whilst avoiding any heavy lifting or twisting movements.

 - See a doctor straight away if you have any weakness in your lower legs, develop any bowel or bladder problems (such as incontinence) or numbness over your buttocks and anal region.

-- If you have chronic back pain (pain lasting 12 weeks or more) see your doctor or a physiotherapistl for a proper assessment.
+- If you have pain lasting 12 weeks or more (chronic back pain) see your doctor or a physiotherapist for a thorough assessment.

-Chronic (long term) back pain tends to develop over time, lasts more than three months and can cause ongoing physical, mental and social disabilities.
+Long term (chronic) back pain tends to develop over time and last more than three months.
+It can cause ongoing physical, mental and social disabilities.

 When to see a health professional

 Although rare, back pain can be a sign of a more serious condition.
 If you experience any of the following 'red flag' symptoms with your back pain then please see a doctor urgently:

 - numbness in the groin

 - difficulty walking